 handwriting to the exam.

-- No electronic devices (e.g., calculators, laptops, and cell phones).
+- No electronic devices (e.g., calculators, laptops, cell phones, MP3 players).

 We have covered an enormous amount of

 material this semester, but the exam can only contain basic questions about a